 Grab some construction paper, scissors, glue, cotton balls, marker, and bowtie pasta.
 I bought the mini version and they worked perfectly.
 I honestly think this company makes these just so moms can do crafts, but my kids enjoy eating them.

-I drew some triangles on construction paper and the outline of the kite on the blue paper.
+Next, I drew some triangles on construction paper and the outline of the kite on the blue paper.

 I had my son cut out the colored triangles.
-For younger kids you can just have the triangles already cut out for them.
+For younger kids, you can just have the triangles already cut out for them.

 Then he matched up the shapes to the corresponding empty spaces and glued them down.
+I love any craft that includes educational components like this.
+A little shapes and fine motor work, for the win!

 He squeezed some glue on the tail of the kite and glued the bowtie pasta onto the spots.